nanofuzz/nanofuzz/README.md

  - Jest

 The following are not yet supported:
- - Deconstructed types, OR types, Tuples, Enums, Generics, or Function types
+ - Deconstructed types, OR types, Tuples, Enums, Generics, builtin, or Function types
  - Non-finite numeric inputs (NaN, Infinity, null)
  - Class and object methods
  - Compiling to module formats other than CommonJS (see [VS Code issue 130367](https://github.com/microsoft/vscode/issues/130367))